AshishG816/Sub-metering-Data-Analysis-with-R-and-Python/R_Notebook_on_Submetering_Data.md

 ![](Figures/hpc_Mo_Mean_Summary_Figure.png)

 This graph is useful for its simple illustration that during November to early February the electricity usage is the highest and from June to late August usage is minimal.
-We also can readily see that sub-metering three representing the electricity usage from the electric water-heater and the air-conditioning units is follows the total trend while sub-metering sections one and two are both minimal and fairly flat across the entire year.
+We readily see that sub-metering three, representing the electricity usage from the electric water-heater and the air-conditioning units, mirrors the GAP, total electrical usage, trend while sub-metering sections one and two are both minimal and fairly flat across the entire year.

-In conclusion, in analyzing the data provided we find this information can be utilized and helpful in the tenants of the apartment being more mindful of their future electricity usage.
-The tenants can reflect on the trends of their past usuage and if desired try and change their habits in ways to conserve electricity.
+In conclusion, in analyzing the data provided we find this information can be utilized and helpful to the tenant(s) within the single apartment by helping them be more mindful of their future electricity usage.
+The tenant(s) can reflect on the trends of their past usuage and if desired try and change their habits in ways to conserve electricity.

 However, given the task at hand was to provide an argument for or against the cost effectiveness in installing sub-metering in an apartment building, the results are inconclusive.
 The data and the question are apples and oranges.
-If each sub-meter was an apartment building and the miscellaneous, "GAP_SubMet_Diff_Mean" usage was the electricity usage attributable to the common areas and therefore the responsibilty of the owner/landlord, then there may be a valid argument.
-However, without more applicable data being provided or the question changing to the cost effectiveness in sub-metering within an apartment, our results are inconclusive.
+If each sub-meter was an apartment building and the miscellaneous, "GAP_SubMet_Diff_Mean" usage was the electricity usage attributable to the common areas and therefore the responsibilty of the owner/landlord, then there may be a valid argument for or against.
+However, without more applicable data being provided or the question changing to the cost effectiveness in sub-metering within one apartment, our results are inconclusive.